 GMs satellite-based OnStar communication system includes two premium services: Personal Calling, which permits hands-free, voice-activated calls without a separate cellular phone contract; and Virtual Advisor, a voice-activated system that provides such Internet-based information as news, sports scores, stock quotes and weather reports.

 Under the Hood Both Eldorado models use Cadillacs familiar 4.6-liter Northstar V-8 engine.
 In the Sport Coupe, it develops 275 horsepower, while the Touring Coupes power plant cranks out 300 hp.
 Both engines run on regular unleaded gasoline, but premium is recommended for best performance.
 A four-speed automatic is the sole transmission offered.

-Antilock brakes are standard, and side-impact airbags are not available.
+Safety Antilock brakes are standard, and side-impact airbags are not available.
 Cadillacs StabiliTrak electronic stability system is standard on the ETC and optional on the ESC.